SamuelSwartzberg/flashcardifying_text_temp/ling.md

 #### mutual intelligibility

-Mutualll intelligibility is whether two speakers of different languoids can understand each other ⟮without prior familiarity / special effort⟯
+»⟮Mutual intelligibility⟯« is the degree to which ⟮speakers of different languoids⟯ can ⟮understand each other⟯ ⟮without prior familiarity / special effort⟯
-Linguistic distance is the inverse of mutual intelligibility.
+»⟮Linguistic distance⟯« is ⟮the inverse⟯ of ⟮＿mutual intelligibility＿⟯.

 ### resultant linguistic items

 #### cognates

-Cognates are 2 or more words that have a common etymological origin.
+»⟮Cognates⟯« are ⟮two or more lexical items⟯ that ⟮have a common etymological origin⟯.
-Cognates often but not always have a similar meaning and a similar pronunciation.
+⟮＿Cognates＿⟯ ⟮often but not always⟯ have a ⟮similar⟯ ⟮meaning⟯ and a ⟮c-;similar⟯ ⟮pronunciation⟯.
-False friends are words in different languages that look/sound similar and thus give off the impression of being cognates, but are unrelated.
+»⟮False friends⟯« are ⟮＿lexical items＿⟯ ⟮in different languoids⟯ that ⟮look/sound similar⟯ and thus ⟮give off the impression of being ＿cognates＿⟯, but ⟮are unrelated⟯.
-Cognates in the same language are called doublets.
+»⟮doublets⟯« are ⟮＿cognates＿⟯ ⟮in the same language⟯.

 ### language families